oriel-github/Of-Stats-and-Sports/README.md

 As that is an incredibly general inquiry, with many avenues of investigation, we focus our questions to:

 **Are sport teams' performance correlated with the population of the area it's based in?**
-**Is the performance distribution across the population for one sport the same across all sports?**
+**Is the performance distribution for one sport the same across all sports?**
 **If so, by what confidence do we know?
 And if not all the same, for which sports does that apply to?**

 ### Approach